 Press Roller

-Another inspiration is through the dung beetle (Copris ochus Motschulsky).
+beetle (Copris ochus Motschulsky).
 Here’s a picture of the dung’s beetle.

 A dung beetle with a ball of dung (Canthon sp., Welder Wildlife Refuge, Texas)